carls113/RCAC-temp-hpc-exchange/docs/source/week1/edit.rst

 .. code-block::

-   $ cp paper.txt thesis.txt
+   $ cp ~/example-data/paper.txt ~/thesis.txt

-Will copy the `paper.txt` file data into the new file `thesis.txt`, but still keep the original file around.
+Will copy the `paper.txt` file data from the *example-data* directory into the new file `thesis.txt`, in the home directory, but still keep the original file around.

 Let's try backing up a directory: